avahoffman/urban-weed-genomics/Supplement.md

 species with diploidy and/or polyploidy.

 We used the catalog and match files to create a RADdata object class in R for each species.
-We ran this on the Rockfish compute cluster at Johns Hopkins University, with the `make_polyRAD_<spp>.R` script doing the brunt of the work.
+We ran this on the Rockfish HPC at Johns Hopkins University, with the `make_polyRAD_<spp>.R` script doing the brunt of the work.
 The R script was wrapped by `polyrad_make_<spp>.sh` to submit the script to the SLURM scheduler.

 *Relevant Parameters:*